 In the late 1990s, an Internet upstart named Netflix began offering a DVD-by-mail service.
 The subscription service exploded in popularity, and Netflix executives flew down to Texas in 2000 to make an offer to Blockbuster CEO John Antioco.
 For $50 million, Netflix would join forces with Blockbuster and help it launch its own online and DVD-by-mail service [source: Graser].
 Antioco laughed Netflix out of the office, seeing it as a niche player.

 Who's laughing now?
-As of May 2014, Netflix is valued at more than $20 billion and Blockbuster — which filed for bankruptcy in 2010 — closed its last retail stores and canceled its copycat DVD-by-mail service in 2013 [source: Mauk].
+As of April 2020, Netflix is valued at $194 billion, according to Forbes.
+And Blockbuster — which filed for bankruptcy in 2010 — closed its last retail stores and canceled its copycat DVD-by-mail service in 2013 [source: Mauk].

 For soda fans, the flavor of Coke is the unchanging standard by which all other sweet fizzy beverages are judged.
 But the original formula, whipped up Atlanta pharmacist John Pemberton in 1886, was almost ditched in the 1980s when Coke began losing market share to its archrival Pepsi [source: Coca-Cola].